 Psychology – The department has the “Psych Pod” which is a computer and TV display located in the lobby of Building 4 that gives students access to the internet and uses a plasma TV to show videos or slide shows on various topics in psychology all day and night when classes are in session.
 Students waiting for class can learn about various topics and contributors to psychology.
 The topic for the slide show or video is changed every two or three months by the Anne McCrea; the psychology faculty responsible for psychology display.

 Sociology/Geography/Social Work – The department houses the following specialized learning spaces:

-Center for Applied Social Issues (CASI) Research Center is a computer classroom/lab in Room 12-363 that supports the program/course outcomes of quantitative literacy in Sociology and Geographic Information Systems in Geography (GIS).
+Center for Applied Social Issues (CASI) Research Center is a computer classroom/lab in Building 12, Room 363 that supports the program/course outcomes of quantitative literacy in Sociology and Geographic Information Systems in Geography (GIS).

 Description of the specific services or activities of the center or lab: Sociology and GIS classes are held on a regular basis in this computer classroom/lab.
 ESRI software housed in the lab supports Geographic Information Systems courses.
 The lab allows for the integration of data analysis learning activities associated with the Sociology curriculum.
 The Research Center is used extensively during both Fall and Spring semesters by Sociology students to conduct the bi-annual All-Grad Study on behalf of Research, Analytics and Reporting at Sinclair.